 032- Red Mess

-I played with these colors for hours—first more yellow, then more orange, and then more reds, darker reds, reds mixed with blues, reds mixed with yellows.
+I played with these colors for hours—first more yellow, then more orange, and then the reds, darker reds, reds mixed with blues, reds mixed with yellows.
 While painting the reds, unnamed emotions began to rise up, emotions that filled the air around my mother’s German family in Chicago, Illinois during WW II.

 Our family men didn’t go to war.
 They wanted to enlist, but all had babies, all had wartime jobs, all lived in city wards where younger men filled the draft quotas.
 Later, I heard that all had wanted to sign up, but the family women banded together and refused to sign permission for them.
 Was my grandma relieved that her sons were not sent across the sea to kill her German family?
 When German cousins wanted to flee to America, my family wouldn’t sign for them—in feared they might be Nazis.
 When two young cousins in the German army were captured and sent to a camp for prisoners of war in nearby Wisconsin, my family chose not to visit them—once again, in fear of Nazism.
 My grandma’s grandma had a Jewish name.
 Was she Jewish?
 If so, no trace lingers in our DNA or family traditions; I don’t yet know.

 I’ve measureless gratitude and joy for the love of God.
-But at times a heavy weight presses on my heart, for I can identify with those who live in darkness with no experience of Jesus’ forgiving restorative love flowing through their veins.
-I don’t understand how people can endure, love, and keep vulnerable without the Holy Spirit.
-God’s love alone—in my heart and through others— makes His promises of forgiveness, hope, joy and eventual, eternal justice real to me.
-Without Jesus to bridge the gap between us and God, the Bible promises would be dead words.
-I know that Jesus said repeatedly that He died to send the Holy Spirit to earth—and that by faith the blood of Jesus cleanses me from all that would separate me from God’s love.
-Is this the red mess?
-The cleansing fire of God’s bloody sacrificial love upon our messy tragically unredeemed human trees?
-Upon me?
-Upon my own family?
-Is this what I painted?
-It sounds dramatic, but it is what thoughts emerged from considering this picture I describe as a red mess.
+But at times a heavy weight presses on my heart, for I can identify with those who live in darkness, those who do not know Jesus’ forgiving restorative love flowing through their veins.
+I don’t understand how people can endure and keep loving and vulnerable without the Holy Spirit.
+God’s love alone—in my heart and through others—makes His promises of forgiveness, hope, joy and eventual, eternal justice real to me.
+Without Jesus death and resurrection to bridge the gap between us and God, the Bible promises would be still be prophetic promises.
+The historical truth is that He did come, he did die, and He did send His Holy Spirit to earth.
+By faith the blood of Jesus we can be cleansed and healed and set free from all that separates us from God’s great love.